(The photo above is from our honeymoon … 10 years ago)

 I don’t want to work for anyone else when I’m 30 (achieved – we started our first company)

-I want to retire when I’m 40 (I turned that last month, ouch, and we are now tidying up some loose ends and we’ll be fully retired very soon)
+I want to retire when I’m 40 (I turned that last month, ouch, and we are now tidying up some loose ends and we’ll be semi-retired very soon)

 How did we do it?